IMPORTANT NOTICE-UPDATED: MARCH 23, 2022

 IRB Meeting Dates and Submission Deadline

 The IRB will make every attempt to review your submission on the assigned meeting date.
 In the event your application is not reviewed on the assigned meeting date, it will be assigned to the next meeting date on the schedule.
-Submissions received after 4:30 p.m. on the submission deadline date will be assigned to the next available meeting date.
+Submissions received after 4:30 p.m. on the submission deadline date will be assigned to the next meeting date.

 Governmental Regulations Governing Human Subject Research